cristibtz/cristibtz/README.md

 # Hi there 👋, I'm Cristian Branet

-🎓 **Student & Developer**
+🎓 **Student & IT enthusiast**
 Sharing my progress in coding apps throughout the years of university.

-## 🚀 About Me
+## About Me

-- 🌱 Currently learning and building new apps as I advance through university.
+- Currently learning and building new apps as I advance through university.
-- 💡 I love experimenting with new technologies and sharing my journey.
+- I love experimenting with new technologies and sharing my journey.
-- 📚 Always striving to improve and deepen my programming skills.
+- Always striving to improve and deepen my programming skills.
-- 📝 I document my progress and insights on my [blog](https://blog.cristianbranet.com).
+- I document my progress and insights on my [blog](https://blog.cristianbranet.com).

 ## 🌟 Highlighted Projects